Frequently Asked Questions

 #

-There's no one-size-fits-all answer to that, as so much depends on your goals and the complexity of what you're bringing to our work together.
+There's no one-size-fits-all answer, as so much depends on your goals and the complexity of what you're bringing to our work together.
 That said, this isn't a quick fix kind of modality, and I find that longer term work leads to the kinds of lasting results most people are looking for.
 I usually suggest committing to weekly or bi-weekly sessions for a few months to start.
 We can chat about what's accessible and realistic for you in our introductory call.

 How do I book a session?